htcondor/htcondor/docs/users-manual/java-applications.rst

 HTCondor allows users to access a wide variety of machines distributed around the world.
-The Java Virtual Machine (JVM) :index:`Java Virtual Machine`\ :index:`JVM` provides a uniform platform on any machine, regardless of the machine’s architecture or operating system.
+The Java Virtual Machine (JVM) :index:`Java Virtual Machine`\ :index:`JVM` provides a uniform platform on any machine, regardless of the machine's architecture or operating system.
 The HTCondor Java universe brings together these two features to create a distributed, homogeneous computing environment.